Basic settings in the Postfix main.cf file

 myhostname = mail.democloud.com alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases myorigin = /etc/mailname mydestination = mail.democloud.com, localhost.democloud.com, , localhost relayhost = mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 mailbox_size_limit = 0 recipient_delimiter = + inet_interfaces = all

-Note that some of the settings already have the hostname from the base Postfix installation.
+Note that some of the settings already have the host name from the base Postfix installation.

-Aliases are ways of delivering mail to different users without having to set up dozens of different accounts.
+Aliases provide a method for delivering mail to different users without having to set up dozens of different accounts.
 The default settings in the main.cf reference another file:

 alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases